Stefon Diggs: Personal life

-Diggs has two younger brothers, Darez and Trevon.
-Diggs's father Aron died in January 2008 at the age of 39 due to congestive heart failure, leaving Stefon, who was 14 at the time, to take more responsibility as a father figure for his younger brothers, which is why he ultimately chose to stay close to home when choosing a college.
-Darez played for the University of Alabama at Birmingham Blazers while Trevon played for the University of Alabama Crimson Tide before being drafted by the Cowboys.
+Diggs's younger brother Trevon is a cornerback for the Dallas Cowboys.
+Diggs's father died in January 2008, leaving Diggs, who was 14 at the time, to take more responsibility as a father figure for his younger brothers, which is why he ultimately chose to stay close to home when choosing a college.
+Darez, Stefon's other younger brother, played for the University of Alabama at Birmingham Blazers.